copyleft-org/copyleft-guide/presentations/20min-violation-intro/violation-intro.md

 # Offer For Source

-+ Useful if not shipping CD already.
++ Useful if not shipping media already.

 + Lasts three years.